parcel-bundler/website/src/languages/javascript.md

 ### Minification

 In production mode, Parcel automatically minifies your code to reduce the file sizes of your bundles.
-By default, Parcel uses [Terser](https://github.com/terser/terser) to perform minification.
-To configure Terser, you can create a `.terserrc` file in your project root directory.
-See the [Terser docs](https://github.com/terser/terser#minify-options) for information about the available options.
+By default, Parcel uses [SWC](https://swc.rs) to perform minification.
+For backward compatibility, this supports [Terser](https://github.com/terser/terser) config files.
+To configure the minifier, you can create a `.terserrc` file in your project root directory.
+See the [SWC docs](https://swc.rs/docs/configuration/minification) for information about the available options.

+{% note %}

+Previous versions of Parcel used Terser as the default JavaScript minifier.
+To continue using Terser instead of SWC, you can configure Parcel to use the `@parcel/optimizer-terser` plugin in your `.parcelrc`.
+See [Plugins](/features/plugins/) for more information.

+{% endnote %}

 ### Tree shaking